 Antengo is a free mobile classifieds marketplace facilitating real-time, location-based and...

-eBay is an online auction and eCommerce marketplace where people and businesses buy and sell a...
+eBay is an online auction and e-commerce marketplace that allows people and businesses to buy and...

 Oodle is a social marketplace offering customers a web and mobile app for buying and selling...